FthrNature/unleashed-pixel-dungeon/README.md

 - lots of tweaks to maintain game balance and fun

 I hope you enjoy the changes, and I look forward to adding new features in the near future.
 Please stay tuned for updates!

+NOTES:
+Based off of the awesome Pixel Dungeon and Shattered Pixel Dungeon Open-Source games.
+To build the game you will need the watabou game library: https://github.com/watabou/PD-classes